snowplow-incubator/dbt-template/README.md

 1. Update this `README.md` with relevant information, deleting these instructions and replacing all <YOUR REPO HERE> text including in badge links
 2. Update the `.github/workflows/release.yml` with your package name
 3. Update the `.github/workflows/publish-gh-pages.yml` to have it run on main, selecting the appropriate warehouse for you
+4. Update the `.github/pull_request_template.md` with your package name
-3. Update the `CHANGELOG` with your package name
+5. Update the `CHANGELOG` with your package name
-4. Name your package in the `dbt_project.yml`
+6. Name your package in the `dbt_project.yml`
-5. Commit these changes
+7. Commit these changes
-6. Add the relevant users/teams to your repo
+8. Add the relevant users/teams to your repo
-7. Update the repo settings to the following:
+9. Update the repo settings to the following:
    1. Features:
        - [ ] Wikis
        - [x] Issues